bytecodealliance/component-docs/component-model/examples/tutorial/README.md

 }
 ```

-The WIT package for the calculator consists of a world for each mathematical operator
+The second WIT package defines the calculator which consists of a world for each mathematical operator
-add an `op` enum that delineates each operator.
+and an `op` enum that delineates each operator.
 The following example interface only
 has an `add` operation:

 ```wit